Disney's Magical Quest: Story

-While hiding in the attic from their uncle Donald Duck, Donald's triplet nephews Huey, Dewey and Louie, discover an old book.
-The book, soon revealed to be magical, transports the triplets to Storybook Land.
-In Storybook Land Huey, Dewey and Louie are captured by King Pete, who plans to take over the real world.
+While hiding in the attic from their uncle Donald Duck, Huey, Dewey and Louie discover an old book.
+The book, soon revealed to be enchanted, transports the triplets to Storybook Land.
+There, they are captured by its tyrannical ruler, King Pete, who plots to later conquer the real world.
 Mickey and Donald are told what happened by the fairy of Storybook Land and therefore decide to enter the book in order to find the duckling brothers and stop Pete once more.

 Changes

 The game is quite similar to Disney's Magical Quest 2, though with some new features.
 There is a cartridge save feature instead of the password system in the previous game.
-Additionally, some of Mickey and Donald's outfits of the same type has different strengths and weaknesses.
+Additionally, some outfits the game introduces have different properties to both Mickey and Donald.
 By finding secret doors scattered through the levels, bonus rooms can be found.
-These allow the player to pick a playing card, and if they guess correctly an award is given.
+These allow the player to pick a playing card, and if they guess correctly a reward is given.

 The Game Boy Advance version allows two players to play together with a GBA link cable cooperatively as well as in some competitive mini-games.

 Outfits

 As stated, some outfits feature different abilities depending on whether Mickey or Donald is wearing them.
 Some outfits can be upgraded in stores found throughout the game.

 As with the two previous games in the series, the default outfit allows Mickey and Donald to grab certain enemies and blocks and spin them away.
 The first unlockable costume for Mickey is a medieval knight's armour, including a shield and a lance with a boxing glove on the end.
 Due to its weight the armour sinks in water, but the shield can protect Mickey from attacks and the lance allows him to attack in four different directions.
 Donald uses a wooden barrel as armour, a metal bowl for a helmet and wields a hammer as his weapon.
-Unlike Mickey's armour the barrel allows Donald to float in water and he can also duck into the barrel for cover and roll around, both of which can also be used as a platform for Mickey to stand on in 2 player mode.
+Unlike Mickey's armour the barrel allows Donald to float in water and he can also duck into the barrel for cover and roll around, both of which can also be used as a platform for Mickey to stand on in 2-player mode.
 Donald swings his hammer in an arc.
 Both costumes have a bar that charges over time, increasing the damage of their next attack.

 The second unlockable costume is the lumberjack climbing gear.
-It can be used to catch enemies and throw them and climb trees.
+It can be used to catch enemies and spin-throw them and climb trees.
 The final outfit is a magician outfit.
-It allows Mickey and Donald to cast spells with which they can find secret areas and avoid traps.
-Donald's costume, in which he holds a magical lamp, can summon a genie hand which can be used as a platform for Mickey to stand on in 2 player mode.
+It allows Mickey and Donald to cast spells with which they can find secret areas, transform enemies and avoid traps.
+Donald's costume, in which he holds a magical lamp, can summon a genie hand which can be used as a platform for Mickey to stand on in 2-player mode.